-Monstera leaves dripping water is a natural process known as guttation.
-During night time, if the moisture level in soil is high, the water has to enter the root system and this in turn creates pressure inside it which forces xylem sap (soil nutrients mixed in water) to seep through leaves.
+Monstera leaves dripping water is very common.
+During the nighttime, if the moisture level in the soil is high, the water is forced to enter the root system and this, in turn, creates pressure inside it which forces xylem sap (soil nutrients mixed in water) to seep through leaves.

 Today, I will tell you about everything related to guttation in Monstera and things you should or should not be worried about.